WellcomeIdeathon2023/The_Outbreak_Outliers/README.md

 ## :blue_book: Quick Start

 To get the app running, source `runApp('code/app/vaxwatch_app.R')` and execute from command line, or by opening the file in Rstudio and running a Shiny app.
-This RShiny-based app will display dashboards that represent our platform and final product.
+This Shiny-based app will display dashboards that represent our platform and final product.

 ## 	:notebook_with_decorative_cover: About

 ### :chart_with_upwards_trend: Presentation

-Presentation is available as PDF: `VAXWATCH.pdf`
+Presentation is available as PDF: [VAXWATCH.pdf](https://github.com/WellcomeIdeathon2023/The_Outbreak_Outliers/blob/main/VAXWATCH.pdf)

 ### :computer: This Repository